(Winners of The BBC Jazz Heritage Award 2003)

 Baldwin died on 28th February, 2006.)

 Ken was one of the remaining founder members of the band.
-His nickname derived from his habit of calling everybody 'Nob', regardless of sex.
+His nickname derived from his habit of calling everybody 'Nob', regardless of gender.
 Starting on a ukulele-banjo at the age of 12, he and Don Lydiatt developed an interest in jazz whilst at school together.
 He made the Merseysippi additionally unique as the only band in the world to feature monologues such as "Albert and the Lion" and "The Battle of Hastings."

 As band secretary he took care of